 For more information on risks relating to our investment in HLGE, see "Item 3.
-Key Information - Risk Factors - Risks relating to our investment in HLGE."
+Key Information - Risk Factors - The HLGE group's hotel ownership and management business may be adversely affected by risks inherent in the hotel industry."

 Organizational Structure